Hormonal Birth Control

 The short-acting options include birth control pills, stick-on patches, insertable vaginal rings, and shots.
 Depending on which you choose you’ll have to keep up with them daily or every few weeks or months.
 In real life, people may not be able to keep up with the method perfectly so typical rates of preventing pregnancy are lower, around 90%.
 You’ll need a prescription for them.

 Barrier Birth Control

-A female condom is a plastic tube that you would partially insert into your vagina, creating a barrier.
+A female condom is a thin, flexible, plastic tube that you would partially insert into your vagina, creating a barrier.
 Female condoms may also help against STDs.
 Female condoms are about 80% effective.

-Other types of barrier birth control work well in preventing pregnancy but don't protect you from STDs.
-They may be best if you're in a committed relationship.
+Other types of birth control work well in preventing pregnancy, but they don't protect you from sexually transmitted diseases (STDs).